-Starting with the winter of 2012 there has been new law regarding skiing/snowboarding/and snow tubing introduced into the state of WI which defines the responsibilities of the participants and the of the operators.
+The state of Wisconsin has enacted law regarding skiing/snowboarding/and snow tubing which defines the responsibilities of the participants and the of the operators.
 Please refer here for more information about the Skier Safety Act.

 Observe the code listed below and share with other skiers and riders the responsibility for a great on the snow experience.